 Preparing the Lentils

+Step 2.
 Rinse the lentils well.
 You can run them under water in a fine sieve until the water runs clear or swish and repeat as I do.

-Swish and Repeat: To swish, put the lentils in a large pot or bowl and add water to cover.
+The Swish and Repeat.
+To swish, put the lentils in a large pot or bowl and add water to cover.
 Swish the lentils and water around with your hands.
 The water will turn cloudy - at this point drain it out.
 Add more clean water and repeat the process until the water is clear after swishing.

-Once the lentils are rinsed, add them to a pot with 3 and three-quarter cups of fresh water.
-Don't go rogue on me - follow the measurement as the amount of water will affect the thickness of the finish dal.
-Bring the water to a boil skimming off any white foam that appears on top of the water.
+Bring the water to a boil skimming off any white foam that appears on top.
 Reduce the heat to a simmer, partially cover and cook for 15 minutes.
 The lentils will cook for another 5 minutes when you add them to the tarka so try not don't overcook them.

-After the lentils are cooked, whisk them for a minute to break them up.
 After you prepare your tarka, the lentils will be stirred in and left to infuse.
 Simples.

 Yes!
 Once cooled completely, you can pop your dal in to a sealed, freezer-friendly container safely for up to 3 months.
 NOTE: Dal will keep in the fridge for only a few days.